 - If an embargo period is set by the publisher, this should be respected by delaying Open Access using the ‘restrict Open Access’ functionality in the Open Research Archive site.
 Publisher embargo periods can be checked using the SHERPA/RoMEO tool.

 5.4.
 Complying with funding body requirements for Open Access

 Many public and private funding bodies now stipulate Open Access to research outputs and/or supporting research data as a condition of research funding.
 Researchers who plan to apply for external funding must ensure that both they and the University can meet these requirements prior to submitting funding bids.
 The SHERPA/FACT tool can be used to ensure a specific publication is compliant with a funder’s requirements.

-If a researcher is in any doubt about their ability to comply with these requirements they are advised to contact the Research Support Librarian or Research Services team for advice.
+If a researcher is in any doubt about their ability to comply with these requirements they are advised to contact the Research Services team for advice.

 6. Responsibilities under this policy

 The following units or staff members within the University have specific responsibilities in implementing this policy:

 6.1.
 The University Research Committee

 The University Research Committee is responsible for overseeing the process of research publication at St Mary’s University and has overall responsibility for approving this policy and its requirements.